Serene-Arc/bulk-downloader-for-reddit/README.md

 ## FAQ

+### I am running the script on an headless machine or a remote server.
+How can I authenticate my reddit account?
+- Download the script on your everday computer and run it for once.
+- Authenticate the program on both reddit and imgur.
+- Go to your Home folder (for Windows users it is `C:\Users\[USERNAME]\`, for Linux users it is `/home/[USERNAME]`)
+- Copy the *config.json* file inside the Bulk Downloader for Reddit folder and paste it **next to** the file that you run the program.

 ### How can I change my credentials?
 - All of the user data is held in **config.json** file which is in a folder named "Bulk Downloader for Reddit" in your **Home** directory.
 You can edit them, there.

+  Also if you already have a config.json file, you can paste it **next to** the script and override the one on your Home directory.

 ### What do the dots resemble when getting posts?
 - Each dot means that 100 posts are scanned.